 If you’re happy with your heating system and expect it to last many more years, you probably don’t want to invest in a system that heats as well as cools.
 And if you need to find a way to cool your home that is less expensive at the outset, because you don’t have time to save up for a more costly option, an air conditioner will set you back considerably less than a heat pump.
 Still unsure?
 Read our HVAC FAQs for homeowners to clarify common concerns.

-Why Heat Pumps Are Ideal for Certain Homes
+Why Heat Pumps Are Ideal for Energy-Efficient Homes

 If you’re concerned about your heating system as well as your air conditioner, and expect to have to replace it in the next few years, a heat pump could be a wiser choice than purchasing both an air conditioner and a furnace.
 And if your home is not connected to your local gas provider, and you don’t have any gas appliances, a heat pump is a great way to warm your home without the considerable expense of having the gas company connect your home to their system.
 You can also review energy efficiency tips for HVAC systems to support your decision.